vaccovecrana/awe4lb/README.md

 # awe4lb

+## UDP configuration

+- Set the size of the reception buffer according to your application's requirements.

 ## Security considerations

 - Do not allow public access to the REST api, since it allows for full management.
 Expose it only within a trusted network perimeter.